Chapel of Saint Petka, Belgrade

 The Chapel of Saint Petka (Serbian: Капела Свете Петке, Kapela Svete Petke) in Belgrade is a chapel, erected over a sacred spring, and dedicated to Saint Petka.
 It is located at a way connecting the upper and the lower city of the Belgrade Fortress, in proximity of the Ružica Church, with the spring being in the very altar of the chapel.
 The present-day chapel was built in 1937 after a project of the architect Momir Korunović.
-Its inner walls and vaults are covered by mosaics done by painter Đuro Radulović in 1980–1983.
+Its inner walls and vaults are covered by mosaics done by painter Đuro Radlović in 1980–1983.

 History

 A chapel of Saint Petka in Belgrade was built in 1417 by an unknown dignitary when her relics were translated to Belgrade at the request of Princess Milica of Serbia to the sultan.
 The exact location of this chapel is not known, nor whether it was erected near the sacred spring.
 After Belgrade was captured in 1521, the relics were translated to Constantinople and in 1641 to Iași.
 The current chapel contains a piece of the relics.

 Prior to today's chapel, a dugout chapel existed on the slope, decorated with icons and containing the sacred spring.
 Since it was in bad condition, after an initiative by Patriarch Varnava, the today's chapel was built and consecrated at Saint Petka's feast day in 1937.
 Digging the foundation uncovered remains of an older temple, and bones of soldiers who were killed in the defence of Belgrade in 1914 and 1915, that were transferred into a nearby ossuary.
 Also found were Turkish tombstones, including that of vizier Marashli Ali Pasha.

 The chapel complex also includes a baptismal font and the parish home.